measurement-kit/measurement-kit/include/measurement_kit/README.md

 - `"save_real_resolver_ip"`: (boolean) whether to save the resolver IP.
 By default set to `true`, meaning that we'll save it;

+- `"server"`: (server) allows to override the server hostname for tests that connect to a specific port, such as NDT and DASH;

 - `"software_name"`: (string) name of the app.
 By default set to `"measurement_kit"`;